Writing JSON with the JSONTemplater

 6. Build the ROOT Template

 First, let’s set up the ROOT template.
-This template sets the top level of the JSON hierarchy, and in this case, will only execute once because it is receiving one feature.
-Click on the ellipse [...] button to the ROOT Template field to open the ROOT Template Expression dialog.
+This template sets the top level of the JSON hierarchy and, in this case, will execute only once because it receives one feature.
+Click on the ellipse [...] button in the ROOT Template field to open the ROOT Template Expression dialog.
 This dialog is similar to the Text Editor and lets us build our Template Expression.
 Copy and paste the following template, or build it yourself by typing and double-clicking the Sub Templates > SUB on the left to add functions (note the pipes inside the curly braces, {| |} ):

 {|